craigktreasure/Treasure.Analyzers/README.md

   member ordering at build time.
 - The code fixups associated with the analyzer work anywhere Roslyn code fixups are supported: Visual Studio, Visual Studio Code, etc..
 No extension required.
-- In addition to `class` and `struct`, the analyzer supports the newer `record` and `record struct` declaration types as well.
+- In addition to `interface`, `class`, and `struct`, the analyzer supports the newer `record` and `record struct` declaration types as well.
-- Running code fixups will not remove newer C# keywords like `required`.
+- Running code fixups will not remove newer C# keywords like `required`, which happens today when reordering using CodeMaid.

 Limitations compared to CodeMaid: